ptsteadman/notebook/stories/summer-of-entropy.md

 <hr>

 Chris worked at Facebook.
-He had interned the previous this summer, and now was a full time employee, arriving at the office later and later each morning.
+He had interned there the previous summer, and now was a full time employee, arriving at the office later and later each morning.
-After sitting down at his desk, he typically procrastinated by reading his newsfeed until he couldn't stand it anymore.
-He was angry at all the little bits of content stealing his time, his summer.
+After sitting down at his desk, he typically procrastinated by reading his newsfeed until he couldn't stand it anymore, until he was angry at all the little bits of content stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
 One of his coworkers had shared the article, saying something about